jdsham/hf-ai-agents-course/docs/src/DESIGN.md

   - Creates a factory function that returns a researcher LLM node
   - Injects configuration and LLM dependencies into the node function
   - Handles LLM invocation with system prompt and state messages
-  - Validates LLM response against output schema
+  - Logs tool calls if present in the response
-  - Returns appropriate response format based on validation result
+  - Returns response in messages format for subgraph processing

 **Component interface**:
 - **Inputs**:
-  - config: AgentConfig // The agent configuration containing system prompt and output schema
+  - config: AgentConfig // The agent configuration containing system prompt
   - llm_researcher: ChatOpenAI // The LLM instance for researcher operations
 - **Outputs**:
   - Callable[[ResearcherState], ResearcherState] // The researcher LLM node function
 - **Validations**:
-  - Handled by validate_output_matches_json_schema function
+  - Handled by subgraph processing

-**Direct Dependencies with Other Components**:
+**Direct Dependencies with Other Components**: None
-- validate_output_matches_json_schema function

 **Internal Logic**:
 1. Define inner function researcher_llm_node that takes ResearcherState as parameter
-2. Create system prompt using SystemMessage with config.system_prompt content
+2. Create system prompt as list containing SystemMessage with config.system_prompt content
 3. Invoke LLM with system prompt concatenated with state messages
-4. Check if response matches output schema using validate_output_matches_json_schema
+4. Check if response has tool_calls attribute and tool_calls exist
-5. If validation succeeds, return messages with JSON-dumped response and result field
+5. Log tool calls if present
-6. If validation fails, return messages with raw response
+6. Return messages with the response in dictionary format
 7. Return the inner researcher_llm_node function

 **Pseudocode**: